Aten3Di/AtenSlic3r/SECURITY.md

 # Security Policy

-At OrcaSlicer, we are committed to maintaining the security of our ecosystem.
+At AtenSlic3r, we are committed to maintaining the security of our ecosystem.
 Our policy is to ensure that we do not introduce vulnerabilities and that any security issues are addressed promptly and responsibly.
 We appreciate your help in improving the security of OrcaSlicer and thank you for your responsible disclosure.
 Reporting Security Bugs

 ## To report a security bug, please follow these guidelines:

   * Email Security Bugs:
-        Send an email to the lead maintainer at softfeverever@gmail.com.
+        Send an email to the lead maintainer at info@aten3d.com.
         Include the word "SECURITY" in the subject line of your email.

   * Response Times: